Souls in Pawn (1917 film): Production

 King later said the film was based on a book The Woman in Black.
 He added:

 The War was on by now and this story was about a German count and a woman involved in espionage.
 It was very sympathetic to the Germans, having been written long before they ever thought of a war.
 Immediately, the government just swooped down on us.
 They picked Jules up and put him in the army and sent him to a training camp in Texas and they interviewed me.

 Reception

-Moving Picture World's review was very positive, saying of the film "'Souls in Pawn' is one of the strongest photodramas produced in the United States since the beginning of the war."
+Moving Picture Worlds review was very positive, saying of the film "'Souls in Pawn' is one of the strongest photodramas produced in the United States since the beginning of the war."